 Growth is especially important for younger investors with long time horizons.
 And higher tolerance for investment risk.

 In these cases, growth stocks tend to be the best choice.
 For better returns on investment.

-This point is hard to argue.
-When looking at the long-term performance of stocks of high-growth companies such as Tesla, Facebook, or Amazon.
+But successful growth investors can make a good case.
+By pointing to the long-term performance of stocks of high-growth companies such as Tesla, Facebook, or Amazon.
 To cite just a few examples.

 Their investment returns are tough to match.
 Even by the best stocks that pay dividends.